llmware-ai/llmware/wheel_archives/README.md

 5. Linux aarch64* (see 0.2.7 note below)

 **Release Notes**

+--**0.3.3 and 0.3.4** - released in July 2024 - continued improvements in the model lifecycle architecture and configurations, providing more options around the BaseModel class as the foundation with the ability to manage key steps in the loading, instantiation and inferencing lifecycle across different model classes and types.

+--**0.3.2** released in the week of June 29, 2024 - enhanced entry points into both pdf and office parser for providing more text chunking configuration options for a 'one file' in memory parse - extends to provide the same options as multi-document, db-based parse.

 --**0.3.1** released in the week of June 17, 2024 - added semantic reranker, biz_bot, new 'tiny' versions of slim-extract and slim-summary, and improvements in the extensibility of the model fetching configurations.
 Updated requirements related to numpy (<2) and yfinance (>=0.2.38).
 Numpy is a foundational python math library that recently released officially v2.0 (mid-June) with breaking changes.
 In our pip install, we allow v2.0 to avoid any blocks in the pip process, but in our requirements.txt we restrict to <2.
 The functionality that is clearly impacted by v2.0 is WhisperCPP, and specifically the python librosa library, which will not operate with numpy==2.0, and does require a downlevel to numpy<2.
 If you run into any issues with numpy, it can be solved by downleveling, e.g., `pip3 install numpy==1.26.4`.